wswax/justTry/README.md

 # justTry
-just try how to build a new repository
+just try how to build a new repository!